mo-codes1/mo-codes1/README.md

 ## Hobbies

 - Codewars and Leetcode enthusiast, especially since Makers Academy has come to an end to keep my mind sharp going forward.
-- Keeping acive by going to the gym and playing 11 a side football weekly.
+- Keeping active by going to the gym and playing 11 a side football weekly.
 - I'm quite an avid gamer especially when it comes to Call of Duty, FIFA, World of Warcraft and God of War